Childbirth and birth in hospital

 The journey of a future mother from the moment she enters the hospital to the moment she leaves with her baby.

-There is, especially if you are expecting your first baby, a so-called "prodromal" phase which lasts a few hours and is characterized by irregular contractions and pain similar to menstrual pain.
+There is, especially if you are expecting your first child, a phase called "prodromal" which lasts a few hours and is characterized by irregular contractions and pain similar to menstrual pain.

-It is an advantage for you to stay at home in this phase, trying to rest, take a relaxing bath and try not to pay too much attention to these first signs, but spend these hours in the company of someone in a peaceful and pleasant way.
-Early entry into the clinic is often a cause of stress.
+It is an advantage for you to stay at home at this stage, trying to rest, take a relaxing bath and try not to pay much attention to these early signs, but spend these hours in the company of someone in a calm and pleasant way.
+Early admission to the clinic is often a cause of stress.

-Upon acceptance, the woman immediately enters the labor room and subsequently carries out the procedures at the counter when she accompanies her.
+Upon acceptance, the woman immediately enters the labor room and then the person accompanying her completes the formalities at the counter.
 It is important to bring with you:

 • Clinical tests